 The YNTEP after-degree is a two-year, 60-credit program leading to a Bachelor of Education degree credentialed by the University of Regina.
 Graduates qualify for both Saskatchewan and Yukon teacher certification and are eligible for teacher certification throughout Canada.

-YNTEP is a full-time program comprised of fall and winter semesters; one spring practicum in a rural community, as well as a one-week summer cultural camp course.
-The program provides extensive school practicum experiences totalling 22 weeks throughout the two years to ensure that graduates are well prepared for teaching positions in the Yukon, including rural schools, and elsewhere.
+The after-degree is a full-time program, including fall and winter coursework, one spring practicum in a rural community, and a one-week summer cultural camp.
+The program provides extensive school practicum experiences totaling 22 weeks to ensure that graduates are well prepared for teaching positions in the Yukon, including rural schools, and elsewhere.